Introduction/Executive Summary

 Relevant processes and reporting to ensure alignment to the Duty in relevant and appropriate Procurement actions.

-Include a statement on the Council’s general policy on the procurement of fairly and ethically traded goods and services.
+The procurement of fairly and ethically traded goods and services

 The Council has an Economic and Sustainability Strategy, which includes environmental issues, life cycle costs and quick wins and require that sustainability must be considered when developing specifications and tender evaluation criteria to help reduce the council's carbon footprint.